-The gap between the networks exploding traffic capacity and the network tools' required processing capacity.
+The gap between the networks exploding traffic capacity and the network and security tools

 By performing more advanced traffic processing in the NPB, the connected network appliance will receive traffic from the NPB more efficiently and in a manner that it can actually process.
 For example, handling TLS encryption.
 This is traffic that the network tool cannot otherwise process because it's encrypted.
 By performing TLS decryption in the NPB, the connected network tool receives traffic in a format that it can ingest.
 With Niagara NI, the NPB can perform more advanced performance-intensive utility processing functions so that the network tool can be off-loaded to focus its resources on its designed task.

-The figure depicts offloading of TLS Decryption and De-duplication from each individual network tool to the NPB in a centralized and optimized manner.
+The figure depicts offloading of TLS Decryption from the network tool to the Network Packet Broker in a centralized and optimized manner.
 This can equally apply if the network tool did not have these advanced processing capabilities in the first place

 Many of the same advanced traffic processing tasks are required by different network tools.
 It’s only natural to perform these in the visibility layer in a centralized manner.
 In the visibility layer NI processing applications can be performed once and fed efficiently to multiple tools.
 In addition, utility tasks, such as decryption, can be done once according to relevant policies, ensuring compliance and easing the work involved with audits and reporting.

-Figure depicts “process-once, provide many” when multiple solutions need the same treatment for traffic.
-By offloading common utility tasks we are increasing the efficiency and performance of the connected solutions
+The figure depicts “process-once, provide many” when multiple solutions need the same treatment for traffic.
+By offloading common utility tasks like TLS decryption and de-duplication we are increasing the efficiency and performance of the connected solutions

 Niagara’s NPB’s meet the stringent demands for the core networking reliability, scalability and performance required by networking teams.
 Combining the NPB with the Packetron provides users with an agile and flexible deployment hub.